 If you're obsessed with all these new text-to-image AI generators like I am, you've probably dipped your toes into each of them.
-After using DALL-E 2 for about 2 months, I feel like it's the best one yet.
-Other generators like Midjourney and Stable Diffusion still work amazingly well, but they don't seem to recreate the experience I find working with DALL-E.
+After using DALL-E for about 3 months now, I've noticed what its really good at (specific, photorealistic, and abstract content) compared to other text to image tools.
+Other generators like Midjourney and Stable Diffusion still work amazingly well, but they are a lot better tuned for artistic and visually pleasing types of art.

-What makes DALL-E 2 better?
-For starters, the ability to edit existing photos and add content to certain sections of them.
-This is a game changer for anyone who wants to create composite images or simply tweak an image they have.
-DALLE is also trained on millions of stock photo images, so it can do a great job of incorporating real-world objects into your creations.
-Editing pictures in combination with millions of data sets allows for some really mind-blowing results that I haven't seen elsewhere.
+In addition to completely unique artistic styles, DALL-E gives you some advanced photo editing feature.
+For starters, you can easily edit existing photos and add content to certain sections of them.
+This is a game changer for anyone who wants to create composite images or something as simple as tweaking an image they already have.
+DALL-E is trained on millions of stock images, so it does a great job of incorporating real-world objects into your creations.
+Editing pictures in combination with millions of data points allows for some really mind-blowing results that I haven't been able to reproduce with other image-producing products.

-Over the last few days, I've been getting really into inpainting with DALL-E. Inpainting is the formal term describing the process of filling in missing or damaged portions of an image.
-It's a technique that's been used for years by graphic designers and photoshop artists to fix photos, but it's only recently that AI has become good enough to do it automatically.
-And DALL-E is really good at it.
+Over the last few days, I've tried to master the art of inpainting with DALL-E. Inpainting is the formal term describing the process of filling in missing portions of an image.
+It's a technique that's been used for years by graphic designers and artists to fix photos, but only recently has AI has become good enough to do it seamlessly with generated art.
+And also...
+DALL-E is pretty good at it.

 Expanding Image Inpainting with DALL-E

-This technique was something I thought of when I was scrolling through pictures of a beautiful resort and noticed the picture was great – but would be even better if there was simply more beauty!
+This technique was something I thought of when I was scrolling through pictures of a beautiful resort and noticed the picture was great – but would be even better if I could add more water/beach/beauty to it.
 I've seen people use inpainting to remove things like power lines and telephone poles from pictures, but I wanted to see if I could use it for something a little more creative.
-So I decided to try and expand the image outward, essentially filling in the new space with an interpolated version of the existing image.
+So I decided to literally fill in existing space with an interpolated version of the existing image (more water!).

 I used Photoshop to increase the image by 200% in both the width & height, leaving me with the original picture in the middle & padding all around it.
 I then took that image and ran it through DALL-E by uploading, erasing the sides, and letting it do the rest.
 The results, as you can see below, are pretty unique